 Much of the conversation about innovation in higher education is occurring outside of the academy, Soares said.
 He would like to see that change.

 “We need your voice here,” said Soares.
 “It’s a time for institutional reinvention.”

-ACE issued a disclaimer with the report, noting that it reflects the views of Soares, and necessarily those of the council.
+ACE issued a disclaimer with the report, noting that it reflects the views of Soares, and not necessarily those of the council.
 But the strongly worded exhortation out of One Dupont Circle, where ACE and other higher education groups are located, will no doubt raise some eyebrows.
 And Broad signaled tentative support for the report’s message.

 “The issue of increasing attainment rates among all Americans, including adult learners, is of great importance to the higher education community and the national as a whole,” Broad said in a written statement.
 “Soares offers some intriguing ideas about the role innovation might play as higher education leaders continue to address the pressing issue of post-traditional learners and attainment.”

 Demand from adult students is growing rapidly, and that in turn is leading to increased interest in alternative forms of credentialing and learning.
 These innovations, which Soares calls a “new ecosystem for learning validation outside of the academy,” include corporate training universities, prior learning assessment and competency-based forms of education.

 Rather than resisting these emerging forms of learning, the paper argues that college leaders should consider them “partners and tools to lead the vanguard of transforming the very system they now control.”